disname/products-comparer/README.md

-npm insatll && npm start to start application
+npm insatll && npm start to start application .After that open http://http://localhost:3000/ in your browser